 - Cherishing your partner’s body in all it’s aging facets and remarkable features

-- Just a simple touch can do wonders (the casual grasp of your lover’s foot as you pass the bed along the way to the bathroom, can be a connective and sensual act)
+- A simple passing touch can do wonders (the casual grasp of your lover’s foot can be a connective and sensual act)

-- Texts from time to time that are meant to entice and spice up your partner’s appetite for sex
+- Texts from time to time can entice and spice up your partner’s appetite for sex

 So, what we’re understanding as we grow older is that sex changes.
 Our bodies change.
 Even our abilities to achieve orgasm can change.
 But that’s not a reason to give up on igniting your partner’s libido on a Saturday night after the kids have gone to bed.

 Make time and make love.
 Don’t worry about performing in either direction (my orgasm or your orgasm).
 And get into the art of making love.
 It’s different from sex.
 When you’re in a long-term committed relationship you might have to keep exploring ways to physically entice your partner.
-Let’s face it, most affairs happen when one of the partners loses interest in sex with the other partner.
+As it turns out, most affairs happen when one partner loses interest in sex with the other partner.
 When one partner feels underappreciated, they may look to a new love interest, or be aroused by a casual flirt from a coworker.
-But if you’re satisfying their cravings emotionally and physically, you will affair-proof your marriage.
-In the cannon of infidelity and divorce, there are not very many examples of well-attached couples who stray just because.
+But if you are satisfying your partner’s cravings emotionally and physically, you will affair-proof your marriage.
+In the cannon of infidelity and divorce, I don’t know of many examples where well-attached couples stray just because.
 Give your partner the ravishing they are longing for and you might get your connection needs met at the same time.
 A win-win.

 Seven Winning Ideas to Keep Your Sex Life Warm and Fuzzy